amirongit/notecode/temporal-102-python.md

     - allow adding or changing types of arguments without breaking backward compatibility
     - don't break ongoing executions upon changing
 ### Logging In Workflows & Activities
-- using loggers from temporal SDK enables suppressing logs during state restoration possible
+- using loggers from temporal SDK enables suppressing logs during state restoration (event history replay) possible
 - `temporalio.workflow.loggier` is used to log in workflows
 - `temporalio.activity.loggier` is used to log in activities
 ### Accessing Workflow Results